Challenges and activities

 When you’ve completed your space journal, print out our fun activity sheet to bring the stars into your home.
 Cut out the holes and shine a light (you could use a torch) at the paper to see a constellation of stars appear on your wall.
 A constellation is a group of stars that appears to form a pattern or picture You could even try making your own constellation activity sheet!

 Hold your own evening of stargazing story fun for your household.
 Read out your space journal or choose a story that’s all about the night sky.
-Why not share your space journals with your Brownie friends too and see what space adventures you all went on together this month?
+Why not share your space journals with your Brownie friends too and see what space adventures you all went on together?

 Inspired to find out more about the night sky and space?
 We created this fun challenge with our friends at the Royal Astronomical Society.
 You can find lots of great things about stargazing with our extra information sheet, or about space and the night sky on their website.